varunkumardev/amitmerchant1990.github.io/_pages/about.md

 ![about-picture](/images/profilesnap.JPG){:.about-picture}

 <h2 style="text-align: left;">Allo!
 Allo!
-Thank you for stopping by here.
+Thank you for stopping by at my creative outlet.
 I'm Amit, a software engineer and tech blogger from India.</h2>

 I obtained my undergraduate degree from the [Sarvajanik College Of Engineering & Technology, Surat](http://scet.ac.in) (Computer Science and Engineering, 2011).